Shivers (video game): Gameplay

-Playing in first-person perspective, the game is similar in style to the Virgin Interactive/Trilobyte production, The 7th Guest, which introduced this style of gaming.
+Playing in first-person perspective, the game is similar in style to the Virgin Interactive/Trilobyte production, The 7th Guest (which introduced this style of gaming), but is closer in execution to Broderbund/Cyan's Myst.

 As with all point and click games, the player clicks (a computer mouse or other pointing device) in order to move their character around and interact with the environment.
-Throughout the game, players will gather information, complete minigames/puzzles, as well as collect and piece together vessel fragments, with the ultimate goal of trapping all of the ixupi and escaping the museum.
+Throughout the game, players will gather information, complete minigames/puzzles, as well as collect and piece together vessel fragments, with the ultimate goal of trapping all of the Ixupi and escaping the museum.

 The only interface feature is an elaborate bar at the bottom of the screen which mostly serves as a health bar, showing how much "life essence" the player has remaining; life is lost whenever the player is attacked by an Ixupi.
 It also serves as the game's inventory, with the active Ixupi vessel or cover the player is currently holding, with the option to examine it in close-up.
 It also indicates progress in the game, as the vessels with the trapped Ixupi are placed there as trophies.

 The vessels and their covers are the only items that can be picked up and stored in the inventory.
 Uncommonly for an adventure game, the inventory can hold only one of these items: a vessel, a cover, or a vessel combined with its cover.
 This means that the player can pick up a vessel and then find and pick up its corresponding cover to complete it, but if the player attempts to pick up an item that can't be combined with the one held (i.e. another vessel or a cover corresponding to another vessel), the items will switch positions.
-This feature obliges the player to take notes of where they have found or dropped which item, and to travel back and forth in order to pick them up.
+This feature obliges the player to take notes of where they have found or dropped which item (although the placed item can occasionally be moved elsewhere in the museum by an Ixupi), and to travel back and forth in order to pick them up.